tgonet/tp/docs/DeveloperGuide.md

 ### Add Person feature

-The following **truncated** activity diagram summarizes what happens when a user executes a add person command:
+The following **truncated** activity diagram summarizes what happens when a user executes an add person command:

 ![AddPersonTruncatedActivityDiagram](images/AddPersonTruncatedActivityDiagram.png)

-The following activity diagram **fully** summarizes what happens when a user executes a add person command:
+The following activity diagram **fully** summarizes what happens when a user executes an add person command:

 ![AddPersonActivityDiagram](images/AddPersonActivityDiagram.png)

 ### Edit Person feature

-The following **truncated** activity diagram summarizes what happens when a user executes a add person command:
+The following **truncated** activity diagram summarizes what happens when a user executes an edit person command:

 ![EditPersonTruncatedActivityDiagram](images/EditPersonTruncatedActivityDiagram.png)

-The following activity diagram **fully** summarizes what happens when a user executes a add person command:
+The following activity diagram **fully** summarizes what happens when a user executes an edit person command:

 ![EditPersonActivityDiagram](images/EditPersonActivityDiagram.png)